AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-Initialization.rst

 If that succeeds, we can now run it.
 We need to pass an endpoint name as the program's argument - this is not important now, but when we get to the point of being able to communicate with a server, this will be a name that the client uses to identify itself to the server.
-Please look ino the :ref:`brief description of LwM2M <clients-and-servers>` for details on recommended formats of the endpoint name.
+Please look into the :ref:`brief description of LwM2M <clients-and-servers>` for details on recommended formats of the endpoint name.